 Employers and educational institutions partner to create externships.
 And these educational institutions then send their students to get valuable work experience.
 We have discussed how externships are different from internships.
 Now let’s see how they work.

 Responsibilities in an Externship Include:

 As we can see, these are all about learning.
 Also, externships are in line with what you’re learning in school.
-First, students get to test theoretical knowledge in real working situations.
-Then, they understand ways to apply that knowledge to get results.
+First, students get to test theoretical knowledge in real working situations, and then, they understand ways to apply that knowledge to get results.

 Also, there is little pressure on students to do well.
-In an internship, there are tasks you have to do.
-There are deadlines to follow, too.
+There are tasks you have to do in an internship, and there are deadlines to follow, too.
 But externships are all about observing and learning.

 But what value do they provide to students and employers?
 Let’s find out!

 Externships benefit both the students and employers.
 They work wonders for preparing students for full-time jobs.
 But how do employers benefit from externships?
 We will look at the benefits from both perspectives.

 - Students get excellent exposure to their job of choice.
 As a result, they understand the pros and cons to make a better decision.
 Externships also allow them to explore various companies.
 In a nutshell, it helps them make an informed career decision.

 - Unlike internships, they don’t have to commit for months.
 They can do quick externships at different companies.
 It is an opportunity to gain a more expansive knowledge of various job opportunities.